 Plot 117 is located 7 miles southwest of Ely (Figure 3).
 Land ownership within the plot is a mixture of approximately 31% St. Louis County, 29% SNF, 19% State of Minnesota, 16% private, and 5% public waters of Minnesota.
 There is one DNR administered Scientific and Natural Area located partially within the plot boundary.
 It accounts for <1% of the State ownership and is mainly old growth red and white pine.
 The plot is a mix of upland forest with intermixed lowlands of black spruce, mixed swamp conifer, alder and lowland brush and grass.
 The upland vegetation is a mix of aspen/spruce-fir, red pine, white pine and jack pine cover types.
-The upland forest is a mix of ages ranging from 0-9 age classes to some red and white pine stands that are 100+ years old.
+Stand ages range from 0-9 age classes to some red and white pine stands that are 100+ years old.
 The majority of private lands are mature and older forest.
+This plot and the Trout Lake Rx Fire plot 41 are the only two habitat plots where white-tailed deer are regularly observed during the survey.